27 Father’s Day Activities That Appeal to Every Kind of Dad

 11. Watch his favorite musician

-This 9-by-3-foot putting green boasts over 8,000 five-star reviews.
+This 9-by-3-foot putting green boasts more than 8,000 five-star reviews.
 Let him show off his stroke while you hone your skills.
+Alternatively, you can take him to a nearby Top Golf where you can also grab some bites and drinks.

-13. Fire up the grillLet Dad try out those new barbecue tools that you just gifted him.
+13. Fire up the grillLet Dad try out those new barbecue tools that you just gifted him and offer up these yummy BBQ side recipes to boot.

 14. Play a video game together